 Another requirement to apply for an occupancy permit in Columbus is the project plan and, if applicable, the MOT plan.
 An MOT plan stands for Maintenace of Traffic plan, and you will need to upload this document if you plan on shutting down the entire street.

-And lastly, you will need to pay your Columbus dumpster permit fees upfront, and paying permit fees isn’t a guarantee that you will qualify for the permit.
+Lastly, you will need to pay your Columbus dumpster permit fees upfront, and paying permit fees does not guarantee that you will qualify for the permit.

 Who can apply for Columbus dumpster permits?